-“Patients with untreated FAI and concomitant labral tears are at risk for chondral lesions and arthritis with damage that may lead to total hip replacement in many patients,” said BWH orthopedic surgeon Scott D. Martin, MD.
+“Patients with untreated FAI and concomitant labral tears are at risk for chondral lesions and arthritis with damage that may lead to total hip replacement in many patients,” said orthopaedic surgeon Scott D. Martin, MD.

-During this procedure (Figure 2), the capsulolabral complex is elevated off of the acetabulular rim above the chondrolabral junction, all the way down to the edge of the acetabular rim (Figures 3A and 3B).
+During this procedure, the capsulolabral complex is elevated off of the acetabulular rim above the chondrolabral junction, all the way down to the edge of the acetabular rim.
 Osteoplasty with burring is performed on the reverse mode to avoid damage to the labrum and surrounding capsule.
 Using this technique, the capsulolabral blood vessels are preserved (Figures 4A and 4B).
 The acetabular shelf is then contoured under fluoroscopic guidance, and the labrum is repaired and reconstituted to a newly recessed anatomic footprint.

 A retrospective assessment of cases performed at BWH using this technique is currently underway.
 Every patient is scored before surgery and follow-up information is tracked.
 In a review of 551 cases, there are 341 cases with two-year follow up.
 Eighty-three percent of these patients have reported satisfactory results, with less than five percent progressing to a total hip replacement.
 Over 95 percent of the patients who went on to hip replacement had progressive osteoarthritis with Outerbridge scores of three or four at the time of hip arthroscopy.
 In the 76 patients who returned for extensive review, 65 percent had good-to-excellent outcomes at follow-up as determined by a modified Harris Hip Score of 80 or higher.
 Full-thickness cartilage loss was associated with poorer outcomes.
 Prospective tracking of ongoing cases is being conducted; patients are only considered for repair using this technique if their osteoarthritis is not too far progressed.
 Dr. Martin also has trained residents and fellows on the technique with much success.